+The following Workforce Training MSG options measure Workforce Training for IET participants only:

+Postsecondary Transcript or Report Card in IET MSG (Type 3): A transcript or report card from a Postsecondary Education or Training program provider documenting that the IET participant is passing a full- or part-time college credit course load in an IET program of study that leads to a recognized Postsecondary Credential.

+Progress Milestone in IET MSG (Type 4): Documented attainment of satisfactory or better progress toward substantive skill development reported by an employer or training provider through one or more measures, to include, but not be limited to:

+training reports on accomplishment milestones as the individual masters required job skills;

+reports of successful completion of competencies necessary for completion of an OJT or Registered Apprenticeship program;

+increases in pay resulting from Workforce Training; or

+increased performance resulting from Workforce Training as documented by the employer.

-Skills Progression MSG (Type 5): For participants enrolled in IET, passing an exam that is required for a particular occupation, or progress made toward attaining technical or occupational skills, as evidenced by Trade-Related Benchmarks such as knowledge-based exams.
+Skills Progression in IET MSG (Type 5): For participants enrolled in an IET, passing an exam that is required for a particular occupation, or progress made toward attaining technical or occupational skills, as evidenced by Trade-Related Benchmarks such as knowledge-based exams.

+Planned MSG is the MSG identified during a participant’s initial comprehensive assessment and forecast to be the most likely MSG to allow the individual to make performance gains.
+The forecast is based on the participant’s level at intake, initial objectives, goals, and the program of study selected during enrollment.
+Because not all aspects of a participant’s success can be forecast and a participant’s program objectives may change, the Planned MSG may change.

 Postsecondary Educational Enrollment (also called Educational Enrollment) means enrolling or coenrolling in a Postsecondary Education or Training program leading to a Postsecondary Credential rather than enrollment in an IET program.

 Educational Enrollment is recorded in TEAMS to:

-document enrollment in a non-IET Postsecondary Education or Training program that leads to a Postsecondary Credential that is actively coordinated with AEL services for the credential attainment measure (Postsecondary Education or Training that is a part of an IET program should be tracked only under Training Services in TEAMS, not under Postsecondary Educational Enrollment);

-document completion of one of the required post-Exit options to qualify an HSE Credential for the Postsecondary Credential Attainment measure; and
+document completion of one of the required post-Exit options to qualify an HSE Credential for the Postsecondary Credential Attainment measure;

-document achievement of a Postsecondary Enrollment MSG that requires a participant to be enrolled in Postsecondary Education or Training at some point after exiting but during the program year.
+document achievement of a Postsecondary Enrollment MSG that requires a participant to be enrolled in Postsecondary Education or Training at some point after exiting but during the program year; and

+document enrollment in an Actively Coordinated Postsecondary Education or Training program that leads to a Postsecondary Credential for the Credential Attainment measure.

-Postsecondary Education or Training (also called Workforce Training) programs can include any program that leads to a Postsecondary Credential that is awarded by one or more of the following entities:
+Postsecondary Education or Training (also called Workforce Training) means any program that leads to a Postsecondary Credential that is awarded by one or more of the following entities:

 A state educational agency or a state agency responsible for administering vocational and technical education within a state